Integralist/terraform-provider-fastly-framework/docs/resources/fastly_service_vcl.md

 subcategory: ""
 description: |-
   Provides a Fastly Service, representing the configuration for a website, app, API, or anything else to be served through Fastly.
 A Service encompasses Domains and Backends.
-  The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
+  The Service resource requires a domain name configured to direct traffic to the Fastly service.
 See Fastly's guide on Adding CNAME Records https://docs.fastly.com/en/guides/adding-cname-records on their documentation site for guidance.
 ---

 # fastly_service_vcl (Resource)

 Provides a Fastly Service, representing the configuration for a website, app, API, or anything else to be served through Fastly.
 A Service encompasses Domains and Backends.

-The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
+The Service resource requires a domain name configured to direct traffic to the Fastly service.
 See Fastly's guide on [Adding CNAME Records](https://docs.fastly.com/en/guides/adding-cname-records) on their documentation site for guidance.